What is Guidance System? | Types of guidance system in Missile

 Block Diagram of Guidance System

-• First, we will be discussing the basic control system and followed by a block diagram of guidance system.
+• First, we will discuss the basic control system followed by a block diagram of the guidance system.

 • A basic guidance system is very similar to a basic control system as shown in the below figure.